 These Guidelines are intended for use with BS 7666: 2006 Spatial datasets for geographical referencing.
-(Copies of the Standard may be purchased from AGI).
 The Guidelines complement the Standard with more detailed explanation of the content and a general approach to creation of gazetteers.
 They are not specific to any particular implementation, for which it is expected that specific data specifications and capture and maintenance rules will be produced.

 The Guidelines are aimed at: